-Repairs to the foam should be made with foam safe adhesives such as hot glue, foam safe CA, and 5 min epoxy.
-When parts are not repairable, see the Spare Parts List for ordering by item number.
+The Swift is made from PA and polythene, repairs to the foam can be made using virtually any adhesive (hot glue, regular CA, epoxy, etc).
+When parts are not repairable, see the Spare Parts List for ordering by Item number.